intelkevinputnam/rtd-build-source/README.rst

 Documentation build instructions
 ################################

-.. todo add comment re not using standards here.

 `Clear Linux\* OS documentation`_ is written using `reStructuredText`_ and built using `Sphinx`_.
 Follow the instructions in this README to build the documentation locally for development and testing.